brandolori/lorenzobartolini.me/pages-md/about.md

 I'm a student and a developer.

-I currently specialize in game and web development.
+I currently specialize in game and web development, mainly with web technologies.
+Like the ones that you're using to read this page!

-## My projects

-### NonStudio
-Based in Italy, Cesena, [NonStudio](https://www.nonstudio.org) is a small development studio specialized in educational gaming.

-#### Projects for Legend of Learning
-Educational video game development for [Legends of Learning](https://www.legendsoflearning.com).

-For NonStudio, I supervisioned and was the main developer for Rex' Eggs, West Multiplications, King's Rational Riddles.

-All projects were developed in Unity, and adhere to LoL's requirement and quality standards.

 ## Contacts
 If you need to contact me just write an email!